The Secret of Secrets (novel): Setting

+The novel incorporates numerous real locations in Prague into its plot, including Charles Bridge, the Klementinum, Old Town Square, Prague Castle, Petřín Hill, the Bastion U Božích muk, and the Cold War bunker beneath Folimanka Park.
+Prague City Tourism, in cooperation with Argo Publishers, also produced an official map identifying 15 real-life locations featured in the novel.

 Reception

 The New York Times called it a "wistful testament to the power of the printed word".
 The review highlighted Brown's intricate plot, fast-paced suspenseful narrative, and frequent twists, all characteristic of his style.
 However, it noted that the book does not quite match the cultural impact of The Da Vinci Code, which sold millions and shaped public debate.
 Instead, the reviewer suggested The Secret of Secrets should be viewed as a relic from a bygone era of literature, evoking nostalgia for Brown's earlier successes.

 The Associated Press review described the novel as a 650-page thriller featuring Langdon on a dangerous quest through Prague, where he is caught up in an international race to unlock the mystery of what happens after death.
 Brown once again blends suspense, philosophical themes, travelogues, codes, puzzles, and secret societies, continuing the style that has defined his previous million-selling novels.

-Slate said that the book was rooted not in the quality of its characters or thriller elements, but in the illusion of nonfiction, giving readers access to secrets hidden within familiar symbols like The Last Supper.
+Television adaptation

+It was announced in May 2025 that Netflix had picked up a series adaptation of the novel with Carlton Cuse serving as showrunner.
+Cuse and Brown are set to executive produce the series.
+In July 2026, it was reported that the series would star Morgan Spector as Robert Langdon and Rebecca Hall as Katherine Solomon.